 This brief Configuring Virtual Belfry Guide shows you how to configure the Virtual Belfry Simulator Software Package to work with the Type 2 Liverpool Ringing Simulator.

 Other project guides are available for the Abel and Beltower packages.

+In view of the restrictions on ringing arising from COVID-19, there are currently no plans for further development of the Liverpool Simulator.

 First Steps

 This guide begins from the point that you have completed building and installing your Type 2 Liverpool Simulator hardware, and are now ready to configure Virtual Belfry to work with the simulator.